-Egypt is probably on the bucket list of many travelers.
+Since you’re reading this, I’m guessing Egypt is on your bucket list, and it absolutely should be.
 Besides the ancient history, stunning beaches, and scuba diving, traditional Egyptian food is another reason you should visit this country.

 Here are some top traditional Egyptian food favorites that every visitor should try at least once when coming to this beautiful country, from breakfast to dessert.